Luncert/smipc/nodejs/README.md

-# smipc
+# smipc for nodejs

 This package is used to transport big data between processes, bases on shared memory.

-> For now, only windows supported.
+> For now, only windows is supported.

 ## API